Push/Pull logoPush/Pull

 A good workout app makes logging fast and consistent.

-What to look for in a workout app (checklist)
+What to look for in the best workout apps

 • Fast set logging: add sets, reps, and weight in a few taps.